-The Bonita Block is part of the retained area of the original SC 6.
+The Bonita Blo retained area of the original SC 6.

 A 15-year extension period for the block was requested from and subsequently granted by the DOE in March 2009.

 The conditions for the grant of the 15-year extension period require the submission and implementation of a yearly work program and budget.
 It includes as well financial assistance to the DOE for training and scholarships in geological and engineering studies.